 This post is by Deb Alexander.

-Deb Alexander has been married to her college sweetheart for nearly 30 years.
-They have two children - a daughter who is married to her own college sweetheart, and a son.
-Deb was born and raised in New England, and she and her family have called Central Illinois home for over 20 years.
-She is a writer and a tutor who loves birds, books, long walks on the trail near her home, and family dinners.
-Deb would love to connect with you on Instagram at https://www.instagram.com/
+Deb Alexander has been married to her college sweetheart for 32 years.
+They have two children, and have recently become grandparents to a sweet baby boy.
+Deb was born and raised in New England, and she and her family have called Central Illinois home for nearly 25 years.
+She is a writer, a tutor and a coach who loves birds, books, long walks on the trail near her home, and family dinners.
+Deb would love to connect with you on Instagram at https://www.instagram.com/debalexander/.

 Jumpstart your mornings with my free workshop and the 3-Minute Morning Kit.